sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 ---

-__Why are we using different vocabularies for the the inputs to the sequence tagger and language models' outputs?__
+__Why are we using different vocabularies for the sequence tagger's inputs and language models' outputs?__

 The language models will learn to predict only those words it has seen during training.
 It's really unnecessary, and a huge waste of computation and memory, to use a linear-softmax layer with the extra ~400,000 out-of-corpus words from the embedding file it will never learn to predict.